kamleshpawar17/MocoNetApp/README.md

   <img src="https://github.com/kamleshpawar17/MocoNetApp/tree/master/static/ScreenShot.png">
 </p>

-Click in 'Choose Files' and select all the dicom files (*.dcm) for the scan, follwed by upload, which will display the motion degraded image in the left viewer
+Click on **Choose Files** and select all the dicom files (*.dcm) for the scan, follwed by upload, which will display the motion degraded image in the left viewer

-Click on 'Process' to run the AI motion correction on the input image.
+Click on **Process** to run the AI motion correction on the input image.

-Click in 'Download' to save motion corrected images.
+Click in **Download** to save motion corrected images.
 (It will be a zip file which contains all the precessed dicom images)